St. Gabriel The Archangel

 Gabriel told Mary she would conceive from The Holy Spirit and the baby will be the Son of God.
 After the Annunciation of Mary, Gabriel is not spoken of again.

 Gabriel’s attributes are the Archangel; he is clothed in blue or white; and is seen carrying a lily, a trumpet, a shining lantern, a branch from Paradise, a scroll, or a scepter.
-In art, Gabriel is most represented in the scene of the Annunciation.
 In art, Gabriel is often represented in the scene of the Annunciation.
 He is occasionally cited as the one who blows God’s trumpet to indicate the Lord’s return to Earth.
 However, the person designated with this task varies; different passages cite different people.
 The earliest known identification of Gabriel as the trumpet holder comes in 1455 represented in Byzantine art.
 Gabriel is recognized as the patron saint of messengers, telecommunication workers, and postal workers.
 His feast day is celebrated on September 29, along with St. Michael and St. Raphael.